Sexual addiction: Other

-Some mental health providers have proposed various, but similar, criteria for diagnosing sexual addiction, including Patrick Carnes, Aviel Goodman, and the late Jonathan Marsh.
+Some mental health providers have proposed various, but similar, criteria for diagnosing sexual addiction, including Patrick Carnes, Aviel Goodman, and Jonathan Marsh.
 Carnes authored the first clinical book about sex addiction in 1983, based on his own empirical research.
-His diagnostic model is still largely utilized by the thousands of certified sex addiction therapists (CSATs) trained by the organization he founded.
+His diagnostic model is still largely used by the thousands of certified sex addiction therapists (CSATs) trained by the organization he founded.
 No diagnostic proposal for sex addiction has been adopted into any official medical diagnostic manual, however.

-During the update of the Diagnostic and Statistical Manual to version 5 (DSM-5), the APA rejected two independent proposals for inclusion.

 In 2011, the American Society of Addiction Medicine (ASAM), the largest medical consensus of physicians dedicated to treating and preventing addiction, redefined addiction as a chronic brain disorder, which for the first time broadened the definition of addiction from substances to include addictive behaviors and reward-seeking, such as gambling and sex.

+As of 2024 ASAM does not support the diagnosis of sexual addiction.

+Bipolar disorder

+Patients with bipolar disorder can display hypersexual behaviour during mania periods.
+However, the literature is rather outdated and it cannot be concluded that it can be deemed as a sexual addiction.

 Borderline personality disorder

-The ICD, DSM and CCMD list promiscuity as a prevalent and problematic symptom for Borderline Personality Disorder.
+The ICD, DSM and CCMD list promiscuity as a prevalent and problematic symptom for borderline personality disorder.
 Individuals with this diagnosis sometimes engage in sexual behaviors that can appear out of control, distressing the individual or attracting negative reactions from others.
 There is therefore a risk that a person presenting with sex addiction, may in fact have Borderline Personality Disorder.
 This may lead to inappropriate or incomplete treatment.

 Medical reviews and position statements

 In November 2016, the American Association of Sexuality Educators, Counselors and Therapists (AASECT), the official body for sex and relationship therapy in the United States, issued a position statement on sex addiction declaring that their organization "does not find sufficient empirical evidence to support the classification of sex addiction or porn addiction as a mental health disorder, and does not find the sexual addiction training and treatment methods and educational pedagogies to be adequately informed by accurate human sexuality knowledge.
 Therefore, it is the position of AASECT that linking problems related to sexual urges, thoughts or behaviors to a porn/sexual addiction process cannot be advanced by AASECT as a standard of practice for sexuality education delivery, counseling or therapy."

 In 2017, three new USA sexual health organizations found no support for the idea that sex or adult films were addictive in their position statement.

 On 16 November 2017 the Association for the Treatment of Sexual Abusers (ATSA) published a position against sending sex offenders to sex addiction treatment facilities.
-Those centers argued that "illegal" behaviors were symptoms of sex addiction, which ATSA challenged they had no scientific evidence to support.

 Neuroscientists who are sex researchers state sex is not addictive.
-Addiction criteria were not met for sexual behaviours: “experimental studies do not support key elements of addiction such as escalation of use, difficulty regulating urges, negative effects, reward deficiency syndrome, withdrawal syndrome with cessation, tolerance, or enhanced late positive potentials.” Аs well as evidence of a key neurobiological feature of addiction is scarce in case of sex.
+Addiction criteria were not met for sexual behaviours: "experimental studies do not support key elements of addiction such as escalation of use, difficulty regulating urges, negative effects, reward deficiency syndrome, withdrawal syndrome with cessation, tolerance, or enhanced late positive potentials." Аs well as evidence of a key neurobiological feature of addiction is scarce in case of sex.